Langford, Bedfordshire: History

 The village is of Saxon origin, first mentioned in 944 AD and at one time it had one or more fording points across the river.
 The name is based on the words long ford from the length of the settlement.
 At the time of the Domesday Book 1086, the population was around 21.
 The parish church is St. Andrew's, which is part of the Church of England.
 Before 1066 the lord of Langford was Lewin, a thane of Edward the Confessor.
 William the Conqueror granted the village to Walter le Fleming.
 In 1142 Walter's descendant Simon de Wahull gave land to the Knights Templar, who established themselves as Lords of the Manor of Langford Rectory.

 The entry in the Domesday Book reads: Langeford: Walter of Flanders.
 2 mills.

 Langford has been a settlement on the east bank of the river Ivel since Saxon times.
 It is a long straggling village which at one time had two or three fording points over the river, hence its name.
 The village now starts at the Baulk corner and it is nearly two miles to the Running Waters at the north end of the village.

+1960 air accident

+On Wednesday 16 November 1960 BAC Jet Provost G-AOUS crashed.
+The aircraft hit the village playing field, after the wings had snapped beforehand.
+34 year old Lt-Cdr John Richard Stanley Overbury, the company test pilot, at Luton, was killed.
+He was married, and lived at 'Bircham' on Old Wood Road, in Whipsnade.
+He had been at Luton as the test pilot since 1957.